libsemigroups/libsemigroups_pybind11/docs/source/main-algorithms/action/index.rst

 Actions
 =======

-This page contains details of the ``RowActionBMat8`` class in ``libsemigroups_pybind11`` for finding actions of semigroups, or groups, on sets.
+This page contains details of the ``Action`` class in ``libsemigroups_pybind11`` for finding actions of semigroups, monoids, or groups, on sets.
 The notion of an "action" in the context of ``libsemigroups_pybind11`` is analogous to the notion of an orbit of a group.

 The function :any:`run <Runner.run>` finds points that can be obtained by acting on the seeds of the action by the generators of the action until no further